PDrifting/CBookDraft/book.markdown

   f64 corge = 3.141592653589793;
   f80 plugh = 9.6169031625e+35;

-  //shows using the appropriate format specifier for a given type
+  // Shows using the appropriate format specifier for any given type.
-  //C has a special use case for %c so that integer based 8-bit,
+  // C has a special use case for %c so that integer based 8-bit,
-  //16-bit, and 32-bit data types can all be used to represent
+  // 16-bit, and 32-bit data types can all be used to represent
-  //chars as can be seen from the output information below
+  // chars.
+This can be seen from the output information below.
-  //64-bit integer types are incapable of storing char information
+  // 64-bit integer types are incapable of storing char information.

   printf("sFoo  [%%c]   = %c\n", sFoo);
   printf("uFoo  [%%c]   = %c\n", uFoo);